cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_includes/index.md

 ## Alpha

-From February to August 2019, the team continued research to understand the barriers victims face when reporting and what the police need to help victims.
-They also built and tested several concepts and prototypes.
+From February to August 2019, the team built and tested several concepts and prototypes to understand the barriers victims face when reporting and researched what the police need to help victims.

 ## Beta